 First and foremost, we believe that literature is about experience.
 One must be careful not to abandon the actual experience of a novel in an attempt to find meaning.
-Meaning is a red herring because it is constantly shifting.
-Experience on the other hand moves you on a deeper more emotional, even spiritual level in ways that you can not articulate.
-Experience changes you, changes the way you perceive.
+Meaning is in fact a red herring because it is constantly shifting.
+Experience on the other hand moves us on a deeper more emotional, even spiritual level in ways that we are not always able to articulate.
+Experience changes us, changes the way we perceive.
 That is what we want from the best of our fiction; but we often lose sight of this simple truth, particularly if we inhabit the academic world, often because we also want to understand.
 So we bend our efforts in that direction and minimize the profound nature of the experience.

-We believe that great literature should provide an alternative view of reality that can stand against what we see as the resounding failure of religion and traditional philosophy to provide a useful psychological framework for assigning value and hence meaning to the living of one’s own life.
+We believe that great literature should provide an alternative view of what is often called "objective reality" that can stand against what we see as the resounding failure of religion and traditional philosophy to provide a useful psychological framework for assigning value and hence meaning to the living of one’s own life.
 In this narrow sense, we are perhaps existentialists, but we do not claim this label.
 Indeed, our views are modulated by a subtle yet persistent faith in the existence of some higher power (God, the Universe, the collective unconscious, we will not attempt to define it).

 We believe that if there were no conscious entities to recognize and validate creation, then creation itself would have no value.
 Thus, all value emanates from humanity’s ability to apprehend the universe.
 But we also maintain a fundamental belief that the higher power we perceive is part of the creation equation.